-I am a PhD candidate in the Department of Politics at Princeton University, specializing in political theory.
+I am a Postdoctoral Prize Research Fellow at Nuffield College and the Department of Politics and International Relations at Oxford University.
 My main research interests include contemporary political thought; 20th century anticolonial thought; theories of global justice; theories of empire and race; postcolonial political theory and theories of individual and collective self-determination.

-For 2020-21, I am a Graduate Fellow at the Princeton Institute for International and Regional Studies (PIIRS).
+In 2020-21, I was a Graduate Fellow at the Princeton Institute for International and Regional Studies (PIIRS).
 In 2018, I received the Princeton University Center for Human Values Graduate Prize Fellowship.
-In 2017, I co-founded the Social Criticism & Political Thought lecture series under the auspices of the University Center for Human Values, and I have co-organized the series since.
+In 2017, I co-founded the Social Criticism & Political Thought lecture series under the auspices of the University Center for Human Values at Princeton.

 From January 2023 I will be a Lecturer/Assistant Professor in Political Theory in the Department of Political Science at University College London.

 Please feel free to contact me at shukying.chan @nuffield.ox.ac.uk .